readthedocs/sphinx-autoapi/docs/config.rst

 Configuration Options
 ---------------------

-.. confval:: autoapi_dir
+.. confval:: autoapi_dirs

 	**Required**

-        The path (relative or absolute) to the source code that you wish to generate your API documentation from.
+        Paths (relative or absolute) to the source code that you wish to generate your API documentation from.

 .. confval:: autoapi_type